Jeffrey Reed’s Inspirational Story of Hope & Determination

 With baseball retirement creating a big void in his athletic life, Jeffrey needed another competitive outlet.
 He found it in golf, a game he has played since age 11 but never with as much dedication as he shows today.

 And compete he does.
 In 2004, Jeffrey lowered his handicap to single digits and recorded his first hole-in-one.
 In 2005, with a handicap index of 4.0 and Beth caddying, he set a course record 8-under 62 at Caradoc Sands Golf Club in Strathroy.
-Incredibly, Jeffrey lowered his handicap to scratch in 2008, and flirted with a 59 en route to recording a 60 (-12) at The Fox Golf Club in Granton, just north of London.
+Incredibly, Jeffrey lowered his handicap to scratch in 2008.
 Says Jeffrey, "There are those who doubt my abilities on my bad days when my back, legs and feet are sore.
 I hear the snickering and the doubts, sometimes even from those who are close to me.
 I forgive them – they don’t understand where I’ve been, and where I want to go.”

 “But I’m not out to prove anything to anyone but myself,” says Jeffrey.
 “One of my favourite recording artists, Amy Grant, once said,